 Comment: That’s right, simply take the risk.
 What is the worst that can happen?
 As the great Wayne Gretzky said, “You miss 100 percent of the shots you don’t take.”
 So, take the shot!

 Comment: Ditto!
 However, I am sad to say that it has taken me over 50 years to experience and understand this type of love… that love called charity by Moroni in the Book of Mormon (Moroni 7:45-48).
 I have known it intellectually for many years, but–until recently–have never experienced in my heart so as to understand more fully and appreciate the scope and depth of its implications, purpose, and meaning.
 Good news… now I know!
 It is truly wanting more than anything, even more than for oneself, the well-being of another–in all aspects–without anticipating or expecting anything in return.
-With that said, I have by no means mastered it… I have a long way to go.
+With that said, I have by no means mastered it… I have a long, long way to go.
 I am just beginning this journey and am grateful to be on this path.
+Fortunately, I have a great role model to guide me along the way… my wife.
+She lives on a much higher plane of existence than anyone I know where love, kindness, compassion, and forgiveness come naturally to her… at least it looks that way because she makes it look so easy.

 Learning How to Love